CheckPointSW/terraform-provider-checkpoint/website/docs/index.html.markdown

 ## Post Apply/Destroy commands

-As of right now, Terraform does not provide native support for publish and install-policy, so both of them are handled out-of-band.
+As of right now, Terraform does not provide native support for publish and install-policy, so both of them and more post apply actions are handled out-of-band.

 In order to use post Apply/Destroy commands, the authentication method must be via environment variables.